 On-site pedestrian and bicycle adequacy facilities are also required pursuant to Section 24-124.01(b) of the Subdivision Regulations.
-The BPIS indicates that the internal sidewalk network will be constructed per Prince George's County standards and will provide interconnectivity between the site and US 1/Quebec Street.
-The applicant shall provide both short- and long-term bicycle parking facilities and provide a sidewalk on Quebec Street abutting the subject site of at least 5 feet wide.
+The BPIS indicates that the internal sidewalk network will be constructed per Prince George's County standards and will provide interconnectivity within the site and US 1/Quebec Street.
+Staff recommends that the applicant provide both short- and long-term bicycle parking facilities and provide a sidewalk on Quebec Street abutting the subject site of at least five-foot-wide.
 Details of on-site and frontage improvements shall be provided as part of the DSP submission.